genular/pandora-backend/documentation/docker_images/README.md

     --publish 3011:3011 \
     --publish 3012:3012 \
     --publish 3013:3013 \
-    genular/simon:latest
+    genular/pandora:latest
 ```

-Once command is executed and the container is started you can open SIMON on `http://localhost:3010` and create your account.
+Once command is executed and the container is started you can open PANDORA on `http://localhost:3010` and create your account.

 -   If you get asked please allow connections through your Windows Firewall.